Agana Sailing Itinerary

 Jelsa town, Hvar

-One of the most picturesque towns on the island of Hvar; Jelsa is nestled in amongst hills dense with pine woods.
+One of the most picturesque towns on the island of Hvar, Jelsa is nestled amongst hills dense with pine woods.
 The town quay extends all the way around the harbour with numerous laid moorings.
 Walk around the town to see old stone streets, squares, churches and parks.
 Enjoy a coffee in the main square and soak up the Mediterranean atmosphere of this bustling town.
 The food in Jelsa is some of the best in the Adriatic; choose from many excellent restaurants and sample local Hvar wines in Tomić winery.
-Hire a bike or a scooter to soak in the amazing lavander fields dotted along the island or visit the adrenaline park.
+Hire a bike or a scooter to soak in the amazing lavender fields dotted along the island or visit the adrenaline park.

 Mooring